stungeye/Programming-1-Notes/docs/08-user-defined-types/03-classes.md

 Constructors and destructors allow for the popular resource management technique [RAII](https://en.cppreference.com/w/cpp/language/raii), where the life-cycles of resources (like memory, network sockets, open files, etc) are bound to the lifetime of specific objects.

 Said another way, with RAII resources are obtained within class constructors and released in class destructors.
-This way, resource cleanup is automatically handed when objects go out of scope.
+This way, resource cleanup is automatically handled when objects go out of scope.

 A better name for this technique is Scope-Bound Resource Management (SBRM), but RAII is the term everyone seems to use.